 Once enabled, users can visit their profile page to activate 2-factor authentication.
 To do this, they should:

-- In the new window that will appear, the user needs to set the Authentication type to SMS (5).
+- In the new window, the user needs to set the Authentication type to SMS (4).

-- Lastly, they need to enter the verification number received to complete the process.
+- Lastly, they need to enter the verification code they've received to complete the process.

 The next time the user tries to sign in, they will be presented with an additional field to input the 6-digit code sent as an SMS to their phone number.